 - 2 pork tenderloins

-In a medium bowl, combine the hoisin sauce, soy sauce, rice wine vinegar, minced garlic, and thinly sliced green onions.
+In a bowl, combine hoisin sauce, soy sauce, rice wine vinegar, minced garlic, and sliced green onions, stirring until well blended.

 - cooking spray

-Remove the pork tenderloins from the marinade, allowing any excess marinade to drip off, and place them on the prepared rack.
+Remove the marinated pork tenderloins from the refrigerator and place them on the prepared roasting rack.

 - 2 tbsp sesame seeds

-Finish by sprinkling the toasted sesame seeds over the top for a beautiful presentation and a delightful nutty crunch.
+Finally, sprinkle the toasted sesame seeds evenly over the top for both nutty flavor and visual appeal.